Christopher F. Barnett MD, Co-Chair

 Dr. Barnett received his medical degree and his master's degree in public health from Northwestern University.
 He completed his internal medicine residency at Northwestern Memorial Hospital in Chicago, Illinois.
 He then completed a clinical and research fellowship in critical care medicine at the National Institutes of Health (NIH), followed by a fellowship in cardiovascular disease at the University of California, San Diego.
 He joined the faculty at the University of California, San Francisco, where he became Associate Professor of Medicine, prior to joining MedStar.

-As of September 2019, Dr. Barnett reported the following external relationships.
+As of August 2020, Dr. Barnett reported the following external relationships:

-Funding for clinical trial expenses and staff, paid to MedStar Washingston Hospital Center, from the following companies:
+Funding for clinical trial expenses and staff, paid to MedStar Washington Hospital Center, from the following companies:

 - Complexa, funding for a study of two doses of oral CXA-10 in pulmonary arterial hypertension.